aengberg/Transform-Web-Config/README.md

 Github Action that uses same XML Transformation as msbuild but does'nt require a csproj-file.
 The powershell script uses Microsoft.Web.XmlTransform 3.1.0 downloaded from https://www.nuget.org/packages/Microsoft.Web.Xdt/

-In the current release the action needs full path to the web.config-files

 ```yaml
 name: "Transform web.config"
 on: [push]